by Andrew Allen, Esq.

 One important fact, ignored by the media, is that not a single participant in the melee of January 6 has been charged with insurrection, treason, manslaughter or murder.
 The media coverage is so ridiculously distorted that the FBI website (not known to be favorable to accused criminals) is a better source of information than any of the major media outlets.

 According to the FBI website, approximately 710 defendants have been arrested — representing nearly all 50 states.
-This includes those charged in both District and Superior Court. (details here) The Indictments in specific cases can be seen here.
+This includes those charged in both District and Superior Court. (details here).

 These unfortunate people have had the book thrown at them; being accused of a wide variety of crimes.
 Among them Entering and Remaining in a Restricted Building; Disorderly and Disruptive Conduct in a Restricted Building; Disorderly Conduct in a Capitol Building; Parading, Demonstrating, or Picketing in a Capitol Building, Knowingly Entering or Remaining in any Restricted Building or Grounds without Lawful Authority, Destruction of Government Property Exceeding $1,000, or aiding or abetting any of the above.